leantony/laravel-grid/docs/customize_buttons.md

         ]);
     }
 ```
-> Its a simple sort on the collection of the buttons based on the `$position`. [see here](https://github.com/leantony/laravel-grid/blob/63d4160701aec0268277a5d9e698408c2e9b9375/src/Grid.php#L522-L536)
+> Its a simple sort on the collection of the buttons based on the `$position` attribute. [see here](https://github.com/leantony/laravel-grid/blob/63d4160701aec0268277a5d9e698408c2e9b9375/src/Grid.php#L522-L536)

-How about editing an existing button?.
-E.g to ensure that a user only deletes a record that they own?...This is the way you will do it
+### Enforcing actions to a button based on the data item
+Sometimes you might need to display a specific button, only when say, the user owns a record.
+Consider a case where you want a user to only `delete` records that they
+have created/own, and only view the others.
+As with the [adding part](#Adding buttons with url's dependent on the data items), where a callback was used, the
+same applies here.
+Like this;

 ```php
     //